 The Largest Passenger Liner, Ever

 Slightly larger than the Queen Mary, the Queen Elizabeth held the title of largest passenger liner for over 50 years.
-During the construction in Scotland, work was nearing completion when tensions began to rise.
+During the construction in Scotland, work was nearing completion when global tensions began to rise leading up to WW2.

 As work started on warships, focus turned away from the Queen Elizabeth.
 However, both sides saw the significance of the liner.
 German spies were reportedly tracking the ship.
 In order to thwart any plans, the Admiralty decided to announce the ship would move to be fitted out, whereas at dawn the ship quietly slipped out and made a run for the neutral United States.